latolukasz/beeorm-doc/docs/guide/uuid.md

 # UUID

 By default all MySQL tables use `PRIMARY KEY AUTO_INCREMENT.
-It means that MySQL server is responsible to automatically generate new unique number (ID) for every time new row is created.
+It means that MySQL server is responsible to automatically generate new unique number (ID) every time new row is created.
 It's simple and easy to use, but also it comes with few
 limitations: